 Sales of our Products to Schools

-In 2006, in the United States, PepsiCo was proud to take a leadership role as the only food and beverage company to sign voluntary agreements with the Alliance for a Healthier Generation – at the time, a joint initiative of the William J. Clinton Foundation and the American Heart Association — to remove full calorie soft drinks from schools and provide lower-calorie and smaller-portion options to children during the school day.
+In 2006, in the United States, PepsiCo was proud to take a leadership role as the only company to sign voluntary agreements with the Alliance for a Healthier Generation – at the time, a joint initiative of the William J. Clinton Foundation and the American Heart Association to limit sales of both beverages and foods in K-12 schools.
 These agreements represented break-through steps to adopt a practical policy in the U.S. that provided a sensible solution for students, parents, and educators.
+The beverage agreement led to the removal of full calorie soft drinks in all K-12 schools and limiting offerings to juice and water in elementary schools and lower calorie and smaller portion options for older students.
+The foods agreement introduced nutrition standards (e.g. limits on sugar, salt, and fat) and limited portion sizes.
 These agreements also served as a precursor to the current “Smart Snacks” national nutrition standards for foods and beverages sold in schools established by the U.S. Department of Agriculture.

 Outside of the U.S., PepsiCo’s global policy for beverage sales in schools focuses on providing water, juice, milk, and low-calorie beverages for students.
 It should be noted that because our policies alone cannot determine the actions of businesses outside our operational control, our products sometimes may be sold in schools by independent third parties.
 However, we view our policy as an opportunity to engage our industry peers and local authorities in adopting similar policies.
 It will ultimately take a collaborative, industry-wide effort to ensure consistently more nutritious options in schools.